Wildlife Guide: Maned Wolf

 Dr. Munn also understood there might be an opportunity here, through responsible wildlife tourism, to reverse the situation for the benefit of the wildlife, the habitat, tourists, future generations, and even the traffickers.
 The SouthWild Wolf Camps were born.

 Wolf Valley Camp: At the very edge of PHNP, outside the village of Sao Goncolo, Wolf Valley Camp is your gateway to a natural wonder.
-Built on his 2,500 acres (1,012 hectares) of private land, Lourival Lima’s guests have described him as an “animal whisperer”.
-That he understands wildlife is probably not surprising, that he is a foremost protector of it, is.
-Lourival was formerly one of the most infamous wildlife traders (read: poacher / hunter) in Brazil.
+Built on his 2,500 acres (1,012 hectares) of private land, Lourival Lima’s guests have described him as an “animal whisperer.”
+The fact that he understands wildlife is probably not surprising, the fact that he is a foremost protector of it is.
+Lourival was formerly one of Brazil's most infamous wildlife traders (read: poacher/hunter).
 He is now a champion of wildlife preservation. .

 Wolf Valley Camp is famous for its hyacinth macaws.
-They are huge at 3.3 ft.
-(1m) tall, brilliantly colored birds that gather there for the palm nuts they crack open with a thundering smash.
-Watch them from the special blind.
+These huge, brilliantly colored birds are 3.3 ft.
+(1m) tall and gather there for the palm nuts they crack open with a thundering smash.
+You can watch them from the special blind.

 This troop of capuchin monkeys are the first wild non-ape primates recorded using tools in a skillful manner.
 They are being studied by international scientists.
 Image: Thanks to Dr. Charles A. Munn III & SouthWild Wolf Camps